tomzx/blog.tomrochette.com-content/machine-learning/daily-log/2017-04-20/article.md

 ## Things to explore

-* How does embedding work?
+* How are embeddings computed?

 # Problems faced